HavingFunLearning/PatientSegmentationCancer/README.md

     - Now, let's compute an example:

-        I have a squared matrix:
+        I have a squared matrix A:

             | 0  | 1  |
             | -2 | 3  |